Sunday 11th to Friday 16th July 2021

 Pitlochry Golf Course offers visitors the chance to play one of Perthshire’s most visually stunning golf courses and a fitting challenge for those of all handicaps.
 The competition comprises events and activities both on and off the course, and with many new friends to make, old acquaintances to catch up with, and everything in between, it makes for a complete golfing experience.
 So come along, join in and taste for yourself the Highland golf experience at Pitlochry.

-Free Round of golf from 2pm onwards (please call the Pro Shop 01796 472792 to arrange your own tee time)
+Free Round of golf from 2pm onwards (please email the Pro Shop email@example.com to arrange your own tee time)

 The Starters Cup (optional)